-The extended public comment period occurred August 15, 2021 through September 13, 2021.
-Public comments were submitted in writing to the Department of Human Services (DHS) Office of Rules Promulgation, 2nd floor Donaghey Plaza South Building, 7th and Main Streets, P. O. Box 1437, Slot S295, Little Rock, Arkansas 72203-1437 or at the following email address: ORP@dhs.arkansas.gov.
+The public may comment on the proposed demonstration application during the 30-day public comment period beginning August 15, 2021 through September 13, 2021.
+Public comments may be submitted in writing to the Department of Human Services (DHS) Office of Rules Promulgation, 2nd floor Donaghey Plaza South Building, 7th and Main Streets, P. O. Box 1437, Slot S295, Little Rock, Arkansas 72203-1437 or at the following email address: ORP@dhs.arkansas.gov.
+All public comments must be received by DHS no later than September 13, 2021.
+Please note that public comments submitted in response to this notice are considered public documents.
+A public comment, including the commenter's name and any personal information contained within the public comment, will be made publicly available.